-You can add click actions to individual elements (such as image, text, rectangle, etc…) or you can use a ‘button’ element.
+You can add click actions to individual elements (such as images, text, rectangles, etc…) or you can use a ‘button’ element.
 The button element is actually a transparent element that you can position above other elements to react to touch events.
-In this quiz our buttons are made up of rectangles and text positioned on top of it.
+In this quiz, our buttons are made up of rectangles and text positioned on top of it.
 Rather than assigning a click action to both the rectangle and text element, we add a button element on top of them and assign a click action to the button element instead.

 We position the button element above the button and assign an action to jump to slide 2 when clicked.

-Now that all slides are created, we go through all buttons and point them to appropriate slide as shown in the workflow diagram.
-Buttons with incorrect answer point to a slide where “Wrong answer” is shown to the user and they can re-take the quiz.
-Buttons with correct answer point to a slide where “Correct answer” is shown and they can proceed to the next question.
+Now that all slides are created, we go through all buttons and point them to the appropriate slide as shown in the workflow diagram.
+Buttons with incorrect answers point to a slide where “Wrong answer” is shown to the user and they can re-take the quiz.
+Buttons with correct answers point to a slide where “Correct answer” is shown and they can proceed to the next question.

-Sometimes users start the quiz, but leave halfway through.
+Sometimes users start the quiz but leave halfway through.
 We want the quiz to reset to the beginning after some time of inactivity.
-To do this, we’re going to use the slide duration and a functionality to override which slide is played after.
+To do this, we’re going to use the slide duration and functionality to override which slide is played after.